celsohlsj/gee_brazil_sv/README.md

 ## Associated Publications:
 #### The maps are described in the following manuscript:
-Spawn, S.A., C.C.
-Sullivan, T.J.
-Lark, H.K.
-Gibbs.
-Harmonized Global Maps of Above and Belowground Biomass Carbon Density in the Year 2010.
-Scientific Data .
-Silva Junior et al. Secondary vegetation age maps for Brazil from 1986 to 2018.
+Silva Junior et al. Benchmark maps of 33 years of secondary vegetation age for Brazil.
 2020.
 Scientific Data (in review).

 #### The final data layers can be accessed from the Zenodo repository: https://zenodo.org/deposit/3734980